-The conservation easement (Appendix 2) includes a list of BPVs that will be protected including the following BPV: "Habitat for plants and animals that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
-The term 'native' refers to plants and animals that occur naturally on the Property, and are defined as 'native' by the California Department of Fish and Wildlife and its successors."
+The conservation easement (Appendix 2, page 28) will permanently protect habitat by restricting development and limiting the landowner's uses to those that are consistent with the protection of the BPVs on the property.
+The BPVs on the Doyle Springs property include: 1) Habitat for plants and animals that are native to the area, including species protected under the California Endangered Species Act and/or the federal Endangered Species Act.
+The term "native" refers to plants and animals that occur naturally on the Property, and are defined as "native" by the California Department of Fish and Wildlife and its successors; and 2) plant, tree, and wildlife habitat that supports the health of the Tule River watershed and well-managed forests, and well-vegetated stream banks, and protections against forest fires.

-2. Objective: Preserve open space in order to protect natural and cultural resources, agricultural land uses, recreation experiences, and viewsheds.
+2. Objective: Preserve open space in order to protect natural and cultural resources, as well as viewsheds.